PM trusts Shaukat Tarin’s abilities

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Prime Minister Imran Khan Sunday expressed full confidence in the abilities of newly appointed Finance Minister Shaukat Tarin.
+ISLAMABAD: Prime Minister Imran Khan Sunday expressed full confidence in the abilities of newly appointed Finance Minister Shaukat Tareen.